j-dominguez9/Case-Study-1/Presentation/README.md

 ### Reporting our Insights

-PDF of presentation slides
+Powerpoint slides used for presentation.

 ### Tableau_Workbook

-URL for Tableau Workbook used for presentation
+URL for Tableau Workbook used for presentation.

 ### Video

-URL for video of Presentation
+URL for 7-minute video presenting the findings for our analysis.